cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 # lernOS Circle - From Talking The Talk to Walking the Walk
 Of course you can practice lernOS on your own.
 But it is more fun and also easier if you practice it in a group of 4-5 people called a lernOS Circle.
 A Circle is a [peer support](https://en.wikipedia.org/wiki/Peer_support) group where people help each other by providing knowledge, experience, emotional, social and practical help.
 The lernOS Circle is a "circle of trust" so what happens in the Circle stays in the Circle.

 In a lernOS Circle every Circle member chooses one or more individual objectives.
-For each objective key results are definied that measure on a scale from 0.0 to 1.0 if the objective is reach.
+For each objective one defines key results which measure (on a scale from 0.0 to 1.0) if the objective is reached.
 The objectives should be ambitious so that a key result completion rate of 0.7 is considered a success.

 The lernOS Circle meets each week in a 30-60 minutes Check-In with the agenda described above.
 The Check-in can be face-to-face or virtual.
-If C  ircle members don't know each other it might be good to have the first Check-In's face-to-face to get to know each others and build trust.
+If Circle members don't know each other it might be good to have the first Check-Ins face-to-face to get to know each others and build trust.

 Tools that might help to organize communication and documentation for Circles (see [lernOS Wiki](https://github.com/simondueckert/lernos/wiki) for application links):